 Step Three: Place the apple slices, cinnamon, nutmeg, light brown sugar, granulated white sugar, salt and lemon juice into a large bowl.
 Mix well.

-Step Four: Pour the apple filling into the chilled pie crust lined pan.
+Step Four: Pour the apple mixture into the chilled pie crust lined pan or pie dish.
 Dot with the chilled butter.

 Step Six: Place the pie on the heated baking sheet on the lower third of the oven.
 Bake for about 10 minutes.
 Reduce the oven temperature to 350°F. Bake for about 50 more minutes.
 The pie is done when the internal temperatures is 200°F, the top is golden brown and the pie juices bubble through the steam slits for 5 minutes.
 During the baking process, check the pie from time to time.
 If it looks like the edges or top of the pie is browning too fast, cover with aluminum foil.